Pluricentric language: Chinese

 Until the mid-20th century, most Chinese people spoke only their local varieties of Chinese.

 These varieties had diverged widely from the written form used by scholars, Literary Chinese, which was modelled on the language of the Chinese classics.
 As a practical measure, officials of the Ming and Qing dynasties carried out the administration of the empire using a common language based on northern varieties, known as Guānhuà (官話, literally "speech of officials"), known as Mandarin in English after the officials.
 Knowledge of this language was thus essential for an official career, but it was never formally defined.

 In the early years of the 20th century, Literary Chinese was replaced as the written standard by written vernacular Chinese, which was based on northern dialects.

-In the 1930s, a standard national language Guóyǔ (國語, literally "national language") was adopted, with its pronunciation based on the Beijing dialect, but with vocabulary also drawn from other northern varieties.
+In the 1930s, a standard national language Guóyǔ (國語 (national language)) was adopted, with its pronunciation based on the Beijing dialect, but with vocabulary also drawn from other northern varieties.

-After the establishment of the People's Republic of China in 1949, the standard was known as Pǔtōnghuà (普通话/普通話, literally "common speech"), but was defined in the same way as Guóyǔ in the Republic of China now governing Taiwan.
-It also became one of the official languages of Singapore, under the name Huáyǔ (华语/華語, literally "Chinese language").
+After the establishment of the People's Republic of China in 1949, the standard was known as Pǔtōnghuà (common speech (普通话)), but was defined in the same way as Guóyǔ in the Republic of China now governing Taiwan.
+It also became one of the official languages of Singapore, under the name Huáyǔ (Chinese language (华语)).

 Although the three standards remain close, they have diverged to some extent.
 Most Mandarin speakers in Taiwan and Singapore came from the southeast coast of China, where the local dialects lack the retroflex initials /tʂ tʂʰ ʂ/ found in northern dialects, so that many speakers in those places do not distinguish them from the apical sibilants /ts tsʰ s/.
 Similarly, retroflex codas (erhua) are typically avoided in Taiwan and Singapore.
-There are also differences in vocabulary, with Taiwanese Mandarin absorbing loanwords from Min Chinese, Hakka Chinese, and Japanese, and Singaporean Mandarin borrowing words from English, Malay, and southern varieties of Chinese.
+There are also differences in vocabulary, with Taiwanese Mandarin absorbing loanwords from Taiwanese, Hakka, and Japanese, and Singaporean Mandarin borrowing words from English, Malay, Hokkien and other southern varieties of Chinese.

-Eastern South Slavic (Bulgarian–Macedonian–Torlakian (Gorani)–Paulician (Banat))
+Eastern South Slavic

 Some linguists and scholars, mostly from Bulgaria and Greece, but some also from other countries, consider Eastern South Slavic to be a pluricentric language with four standards: Bulgarian (based on the Rup, Balkan and Moesian ("Eastern Bulgarian") dialects), Macedonian (based on the Western and Central Macedonian dialects), Gorani (based on the Torlakian dialects), and Paulician (including Banat Bulgarian).
 Politicians and nationalists from Bulgaria are likely to refer to this entire grouping as 'Bulgarian', and to be particularly hostile to the notion that Macedonian is an autonomous language separate from Bulgarian, which Macedonian politicians and citizens tend to claim.
 As of 2021, the hypothesis that Eastern South Slavic, 'Greater Bulgarian', 'Bulgaro-Macedonian', or simply 'Bulgarian', is a pluricentric language with several mutually intelligible official standards in the same way that Serbo-Croatian is, and Czechoslovak used to be, has not yet been fully developed in linguistics; it is a popular idea in Bulgarian politics, but an unpopular one in North Macedonia.